Magistrate (Russia): History

-It was introduced in Russian Empire in 1864 as part of the judicial reform of Alexander II.
+The concept of magistrates' courts was introduced in Russian Empire in 1864 as part of the judicial reform of Alexander II.
 It was based on the British justice of the peace.
 It was replaced by other offices after the Russian Revolution but reintroduced formally in Russia by the 1996 Constitutional Law on the Judicial System.

 The regulations in the Russian Empire provided for establishment of local courts with justices of the peace to deal with minor offences, who could not impose sentence more than one year of imprisonment.
 Each justice of the peace was supposed to serve in a circuit one uyezd comprising several circuits.
 They were elected for three years by zemstvos.
 However, in many areas, there was not enough candidates who could meet the requirements for election, and in other areas, local authorities hindered the process of election.
 In several western regions, justices of the peace were eventually appointed by the Minister of Justice.
 In 1889, the whole institution was abolished everywhere except for Moscow and St. Petersburg.
 The powers of justices of the peace were vested in local executive authorities.
 They were restored in 1912, but the monarchy was already about to collapse.

 They judged minor criminal and civil cases.
 They were individually elected from the ranks of local self-government bodies, zemstvos in the rural areas and municipal dumas in the towns.

 Candidates for this office had to meet certain conditions: completed secondary school education and own real estate of 15 000 rubles in rural districts, 6000 rubles in the capitals, and 3000 rubles in other towns.
 Most of justices were minor landowners.
 Zemstvos could sometimes elect justices of the peace without the property qualification only with a unanimous vote.
 Justices of the peace were elected for three years, and were confirmed in office by Governing Senate.
 They could not be dismissed during their term in office except by indictment under process of law.

 There were two classes: acting justices and honorary justices.
-The acting justice normally sat alone to hear causes, but, at the request of both parties, he might call in an honorary justice as an assessor or a substitute.
+The acting justice normally sat alone to hear cases, but, at the request of both parties, he might call in an honorary justice as an assessor or a substitute.
 In all civil cases involving less than 30 rubles and in criminal cases punishable by no more than three days' arrest, his judgment was final.
 In other cases appeal can be made to the "assize of the peace" (mirovoy syezd), three or more justices of the peace meeting monthly (like the English quarter sessions), which acted as a court of appeal and a high court.
 From there, another appeal could be made on points of law or disputed procedure to the Governing Senate, which could send the case back for a retrial by an assize of the peace in another district.